LouisJackman/volatile_thunk/content/posts/2018/03/03/escape-bypassing-language-injection-through-multiple-embedded-languages/post.md

 inline script tag, but not realise that escaping HTML only protects the HTML, not languages nested inside of it like JavaScript.

-_Escaping mechanisms only traverse a single level of language embedding._
+_Remember that language escaping mechanisms only traverse a single level of embedding._

 In that example we have the server-side templating language, the HTML, and the inline JavaScript.
 That means escaping must be done twice to traverse from the